h2non/baloo/README.md

 Asserts if a header field is present in the response.

+#### BodyEquals(value string)

+Asserts a response body as string using strict comparison.

+Regular expressions can be used as value to perform the specific assertions.

 #### BodyMatchString(pattern string)

 Asserts a response body matching a string expression.